 Is the GRE required?
 What is the average GRE score?

-Although the GRE is typically required for this program, for the 2022 admissions cycle GRE scores will not be required.
+Although the GRE is typically required for this program, for the 2023 admissions cycle GRE scores will not be required.
+For more information see testing requirements.
 The Admissions Committee will not be considering GRE scores at all even if they are submitted as part of the application.